 Limegrove Lifestyle Centre

 Right in the heart of Holetown, Limegrove Lifestyle Centre offers shoppers some of the world’s leading luxury brands, as well as leisure and entertainment facilities like restaurants, cafés, bars, a cinema, art gallery, and spa.

 Some of the following international designer brands are available at Limegrove at duty-free prices – Louis Vuitton, Gucci, Cartier, Hugo Boss, Ralph Lauren, Armani Exchange, Breitling, Burberry, Michael Kors, Longchamp, Montblanc, Chopard, MAC cosmetics, and Apple.

-Limegrove also houses top quality jewelers like Diamonds International and Colombian Emeralds International and hosts a regular events programme including art shows, culinary events, live entertainment, and cultural displays.
+Limegrove also houses top-quality jewellers like Diamonds International and Colombian Emeralds International and hosts a regular events programme including art shows, culinary events, live entertainment, and cultural displays.

 West Mall Shopping Centre

-Also in Holetown, West Mall houses an excellent range of duty-free stores and boutiques including Totally Barbados’ recommended luxury jewelers Diamonds International and Little Switzerland.
+Also, in Holetown, West Mall houses an excellent range of duty-free stores and boutiques, including Totally Barbados’ recommended luxury jewellers Diamonds International and Little Switzerland.

 There are also banking services, a coffee shop and art gallery, a Massy supermarket, children’s wear, swimwear, local crafts, and a Cave Shepherd store.
 And, there’s ample free parking, both outside the mall and behind the supermarket.

 Another Holetown shopping destination, here you’ll find Colombian Emeralds International and Cave Shepherd’s leading west coast store.